Reynolds signs 3% school funding increase into law

 DES MOINES — Iowa K-12 schools will get a 3% funding boost under a bill Gov. Kim Reynolds signed into law on Tuesday.

-After expected reductions in funding to Area Education Associations, the bill would provide a $106.8 million boost to Iowa’s public K-12 schools.
+After expected reductions in funding to Area Education Associations, the law provides a $106.8 million boost to Iowa’s public K-12 schools.
 The amount is higher than the 2.5% increase Reynolds proposed at the beginning of the session.

 The bill, Senate File 192, passed the House 59-40, with four Republicans breaking with the majority party to vote against the measure.
 All Democrats voted no and one Republican, Rep. David Sieck of Glenwood, did not vote.